Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 9 Mukhi Rudraksha Bracelet — The Ketu Remedy

-The 9 Mukhi Rudraksha is presided over by Goddess Durga and corresponds to Ketu — the south node of the Moon, the Graha of spiritual liberation, past-life karma, detachment, and mystical insight.
-Ketu is the most spiritually potent and simultaneously the most disorienting of the Navagraha, and the 9 Mukhi bracelet provides essential grounding during Ketu-dominant periods.
+The 9 Mukhi Rudraksha is presided over by Maa Durgaji, per the Shiva Purana, which names its presiding goddess as Durga of nine forms, Maheshvari Herself.
+In the modern astrological convention it is paired with Ketu, the south node of the Moon, the graha of spiritual freedom, past-life karma, detachment, and inner insight.
+Ketu is the most spiritually charged and at the same time the most disorienting of the Navagraha, and the 9 Mukhi bracelet gives needed grounding during Ketu-dominant periods.

-Why it matters: Ketu's influence dissolves material attachments and pushes consciousness toward spiritual growth — but without guidance, this process can feel like confusion, loss of identity, sudden disinterest in things that once mattered, and a sense of purposelessness.
-The 9 Mukhi Rudraksha allows the spiritual awakening to proceed while maintaining psychological stability and a functioning relationship with the material world.
-The Padma Purana attributes fearlessness, energy equivalent to the nine forms of Shakti, and freedom from the cycle of birth and death to the 9 Mukhi wearer.
+Why it matters: Ketu's influence loosens material attachments and turns the mind toward spiritual growth, but without guidance this can feel like confusion, loss of identity, sudden disinterest in things that once mattered, and a sense of having no purpose.
+The 9 Mukhi Rudraksha lets the spiritual awakening go forward while keeping mental steadiness and a working bond with the material world.
+The Shiva Purana describes the 9 Mukhi wearer as becoming Sarveshvara, and names its presiding goddess as Durga of nine forms.

 Best for: Anyone in Ketu Mahadasha or Antardasha, spiritual practitioners seeking accelerated but stable growth, those experiencing unexplained detachment or identity crises, and anyone working through unresolved past-life patterns.